sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Recession means two quarters of negative GDP

 - Tech - Reasons for having SPAs
     - Need for omnipresent elements that survives page navigation
     - infinite-loading list that, on pressing the back button, returns to the previous position in the list.

+- About Solid state drives (SSD)
+    - A solid-state drives (SSD) is a flash-memory based data storage device.
+Bits are stored into cells, which exist in three types: 1 bit per cell (single level cell, SLC), 2 bits per cell (multiple level cell, MLC), 3 bits per cell (triple-level cell, TLC).
+    - Each cell has a maximum number of P/E cycles (Program/Erase), after which the cell is considered defective.
+This means that NAND-flash memory wears off and has a limited lifespan.
+    - The two main host interfaces offered by manufacturers are SATA 3.0 (550 MB/s) and PCI Express 3.0 (1 GB/s per lane, using multiple lanes).
+Serial Attached SCSI (SAS) is also available for enterprise SSDs.
+In their latest versions, PCI Express and SAS are faster than SATA, but they are also more expensive.

+- Epistemology -  “how do you know what you know?”
+    - Street Epistemology - SE intends to make your interlocutor realize the flaws in the way they came to build a belief, and based on that, concluded by themselves that if the foundation is broken, then the belief itself must be invalid.
+        - What: the claims.
+What does this person believe?
+What level of confidence does he have in this belief?
+        - Why: the reasons.
+Why does the person believe this?
+What are the reasons?
+        - How: the methods (the epistemologies).
+How is the person confirming those reasons are the main reasons for thinking something is true?
+How did he confirm that?

+- [Contrarian Criteria][PersonalFinance] - any stock above p/s > 10x and ebitda mgn < 40% is to be excluded

+- Secular inflationary forces include
+    -  underinvestment in fossil fuels;
+    -  climate policies/carbon taxes;
+    -  deglobalization (geopolitics)
+    -  populist entitlement inflation;
+    -  increasing regulation;
+    -  aging populations;
+    -  perennial healthcare/education price inflation.

+- Concrete is made by mixing sand, gravel, water and cement.
+And cement is made by roasting limestone, a rock composed of calcium carbonate, to drive off carbon dioxide and leave behind calcium oxide.
+- Graphene - It is thinnest known material.
+It is 200 times stronger than steel.

+- Amazon's Values,
+    - Everything has to be perfect
+    - customer obsession and unrelentingly high standards, into every step  team took.
+    - Underpromise and overdeliver